CommerceExperts/searchhub-docs/docs/search-collector.rst

 Result Count
 ---------------------------------
-The writeResult count is the number of products found for the current search (**not** the number of products displayed on the current page).
+The result count is the number of products found for the current search (**not** the number of products displayed on the current page).
 This is usually a somewhat higher number like hundreds or even thousands.

 |resultCount|